 Looking for a way to enjoy the outdoors, learn something new, and spend time with your family?
 Camping is the answer!
-Whether you are looking for a full-service option with water, electricity, showers, and plenty of activities for the family….or you enjoy a secluded hide-away where only Mother Nature is invited…..we’ve got a place for you.
+Whether you are looking for a full-service option with water, showers, and plenty of activities for the family….or you enjoy a secluded hide-away where only Mother Nature is invited…..we’ve got a tent camping place for you.

-TWe worked tirelessly to bring you a collaborative collection of the best campgrounds around North Georgia.
+We worked tirelessly to bring you a collaborative collection of the best tent-focused campgrounds around North Georgia.
 (OK, we sneaked in a few just south of the city.)
 As always, if you have a favorite that is not mentioned, leave us a comment below so we can add it to the list!

 Allatoona Landing Marine Resort (Cartersville) – Perfect “beginners” camping for water sports lovers.
 Playgrounds, a pool, and fishing keep the kids busy.
 Bathhouse with showers, boat launch, laundry room, and free wifi.
 Electricity and water.
 Camper sites, RV hook up, and cabins available too.
 (F)